nickharris808/prevolt/patents/PROVISIONAL_PATENT_FAMILY_3_SPECTRAL_RESONANCE_DAMPING.md

 3. **Core lamination fatigue** reducing transformer lifespan
 4. **Winding insulation degradation** from mechanical movement
 5. **Catastrophic failure** in extreme cases

+**THIS IS A FACILITY INFRASTRUCTURE PROBLEM, NOT A CHIP THERMAL PROBLEM.**

+The problem exists at the **utility transformer** (located outside the building), not at the GPU die.
+No amount of chip-level DVFS can address it because the aggregate power draw pattern is created by the coordination of thousands of GPUs, not by any individual chip's thermal state.

 **The Spectral Concentration Problem:**